 An independent Myanmar newspaper editor and its satire columnist were detained on Friday over an article that allegedly insulted the armed forces, in the latest application of controversial telecommunications law attack experts say curbs free speech in the democratizing Southeast Asian country.

-Kyaw Min Swe, editor-in-chief of The Voice Daily, and the newspaper’s satire columnist who writes under the pseudonym "British Ko Ko Maung," were detained under Article 66(d) of the Telecommunications Law, which prohibits the use of the telecom network to defame people.
+Kyaw Min Swe, editor-in-chief of The Voice Daily, and the newspaper’s satire columnist who writes under the pseudonym "British Ko Ko Maung," were detained under Section 66(d) of the Telecommunications Law, which prohibits the use of the telecom network to defame people.
 Violators are subject to a jail sentence of up to three years and a fine.

-Government, military, and other officials are increasingly using the controversial law to file defamation suits against their critics under the current civilian administration of de facto national leader Aung San Suu Kyi, which came to power in April 2016.
+Government, military, and other officials are increasingly using the controversial statute to file defamation suits against their critics under the current civilian administration of de facto national leader Aung San Suu Kyi, which came to power in April 2016.

 "Police came and took us to Bahan Police Station in the afternoon," Kyaw Min Swe told RFA's Myanmar Service.